panduakas/express-sequelize-boilerplate/README.md

 ## License

 This code is made wholeheartedly and contains the art of writing code.
-I know that this code still has many shortcomings and I haven't been able to finish it because of the limited time on workdays.
-For all its shortcomings I plead with sincerity.

 Copyright (c) 2020 panduakas